Yernes to Cuevallagar

 From here a track gains height and perspective over the village and its surroundings, and as we ascend we cross Braña Senra, with its magnificent huts, and approach the water pools that supply the cattle watering troughs.
 The landscape is gaining in breadth and beauty.

-On the other side, the green pastures of these mountain areas, which alternate with the heathland and where we can see foxes crossing paths, among cows and horses, as we walk or cycle towards the Cuevallagar field, with its curious shepherds' shelter made of stone and shaped like a pyramid-shaped trunk.
+On the other side, the green pastures of these mountain areas, alternating with the heathery moorland, where we can see foxes crossing between cows and horses as we walk or cycle in the direction of the Cuevallagar field, with its curious shepherds' shelter made of stone and shaped like a pyramid-shaped trunk.

 And below, at the bottom of the field, where a small stream disappears, is the cave that gives its name to the place.
 A refuge for wild and domestic fauna, where bats make it their home, choughs a temporary shelter and cows and horses graze.
 A work of art sculpted by the water in the limestone, from where we will return later to retrace our steps.